zachariahmilby/funky-fresh/README.md

 For each style, you can also toggle `presentation=True` which will change the fonts to Helvetica.
 See the example in the next section.

+### Overriding the Style Default Font
+If you want to use a particular style's settings, but want a different font package than the one I specified, you can use the `fontpackage` keyword argument to specify a different package.
+For example, even though the standard Caltech thesis style uses Times New Roman fonts, I decided to use STIX Two instead, so I loaded the `'Caltech Thesis'` style, but then passed `fontpackage=r'\usepackage{stix2}'` to change the font.

 >**CAUTION**<br>
 > Fonts are not necessarily comprehensive and not all symbols may be available!
 > For Greek characters, I've established the following syntax: upright versions
 > using the addition of `up` before the name, e.g., `$\upgamma$` for an
 > upright γ or `$\upGamma$` an upright Γ. To make these (or their standard
 > italic versions) bold, use `\boldsymbol` before, e.g., `$\boldsymbol\Delta$`.
+> If you change the font package as described above, these definitions likely
+> won't work any longer.
+If you want to use μm as an abbreviation for
+> "micrometers", you should use `\textmu{m}` rather than `$\mu$m` so you get
+> the proper upright, serif letter.

 ## Example
 Let's say for some reason I want a plot of one period of a sine wave for a